thomaspatzke/EQUEL/README.md

 ### Post-processing modules

 * Aggregation of separate start/stop events into one event that combines both attributes.
+* Mapping of values from documents returned by Elasticsearch to values from a database, e.g. Windows EventIDs to descriptions, IPs to hostnames.
 * Find similar events around a specified event class (e.g. similar attacker activity around characteristic login events or command line invocations)